Invadermonky/BareBonesTemplatePack/README.md

 Effort was made to ensure that the only mods included in the template by default are those that provide significant QoL improvements, game optimizations, or bugfixes without directly affecting gameplay.

-BareBones also includes a pre-configured Crash Assistant problematic mods config, allowing users to easily identify mods that cause significant issues, or those that are superseded by other mods within the pack.
+BareBones also includes a pre-configured Crash Assistant problematic mods config as well as the custom built PackCompanion mod, allowing users to easily identify mods that cause issues or are superseded by other mods.

 This pack ***DOES NOT*** include any new content or gameplay modifications outside of minor tweaks present in Universal Tweaks.